Anastasia Pagonis is battling for her first gold at the Paralympics. On TikTok, she fights to normalize blindness.

 “This little 12-year-old saying all this nasty stuff, that could happen to him, to his little sister, to his older brother.
 People don’t understand that,” she says.

 Her following on the platform has grown as her swimming career has taken off.
-She’s come a long way since jumping in the wrong lane.
-At the U.S. Paralympic Team swim trials in June, she broke the world record for the women’s S11 400-meter freestyle — twice.
+She has come a long way since jumping in the wrong lane.
+At the U.S. Paralympic swim trials in June, she broke the world record for the women’s S11 (blind or nearly blind) 400-meter freestyle — twice.

-And now she’s in Tokyo, seeking her first gold medal.
+And now she is in Tokyo, seeking her first gold medal.
 But she still finds time to post TikToks from the Paralympic Village.

 “I don’t have to be the stereotype of blindness. … I can do my own makeup.
 I can be an influencer.
-I can be a professional athlete,” she said.
+I can be a professional athlete,” she says.
 And Pagonis says she will continue “showing other people with disabilities, or people who are just different, that they can do it.”

 Read more: